mtrx1337/linux-tips/archtips.md

 # Polybar libjson error after updating

 Have you updated polybar and now it's not working anymore?
 Running <code>polybar example &</code> returns a libjson error?

-Try this.
+- rebuild <code>libjson</code> AUR

+<code>git clone https://aur.archlinux.org/libjson.git libjson && cd libjson && makepkg -csri< && cd .. && rm -rf libjson</code>

+If that doesn't work try the method below.
+It's dangerous for long time use but is a hacky workaround to get your bar back running.

 - Find out which version the old one is